ABD AL-MALIK m ArabicMeans

 "wooded valley".
 This was the name of a 5th-century Egyptian hermit who was a disciple of Saint Anthony the Great.
 It was later adopted by the scholar Basilios Bessarion (1403-1472), a Greek born in Byzantine Anatolia who became a Roman Catholic bishop.

-BLANCHE f French, EnglishFrom a medieval French nickname meaning
+Blanche f French, EnglishFrom a medieval French nickname meaning

-"white, fair".
-This name and its cognates in other languages are ultimately derived from the Germanic word
+"white, fair-coloured".
+This word and its cognates in other languages are ultimately derived from the Germanic word *

-blanc.
+blankaz.
 An early bearer was the 12th-century Blanca of Navarre, the wife of Sancho III of Castile.
 Her granddaughter of the same name married Louis VIII of France, with the result that the name became more common in France.

-BOLESŁAW m PolishDerived from the Slavic elements
+Bolesław m PolishDerived from Slavic

-bolye "more, greater" and
+boľe "more, greater" and

 slava "glory".
 This was the name of kings of Poland, starting in the 11th century with the first Polish king Bolesław the Brave.

-BOLÍVAR m Spanish (Latin American)From a surname that was taken from the Basque place name
+Bolívar m Spanish (Latin American)From a surname that was taken from the Basque place name

 Bolibar, which was derived from